MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-resource-group-deployment-v2.md

 To use a file stored in a private storage account, retrieve and include the shared access signature (SAS) token in the URL of the template.
 Example: `<blob_storage_url>/template.json?<SAStoken>` To upload a parameters file to a storage account and generate a SAS token, you could use [Azure file copy](https://aka.ms/azurefilecopyreadme) task or follow the steps using [PowerShell](https://go.microsoft.com/fwlink/?linkid=838080) or [Azure CLI](https://go.microsoft.com/fwlink/?linkid=836911).

-To view the template parameters in a grid, click on “…” next to Override template parameters text box.
+To view the template parameters in a grid, click on `...` next to the override template parameters text box.
 This feature requires that CORS rules are enabled at the source.
-If templates are in Azure storage blob, refer to [this](/rest/api/storageservices/fileservices/Cross-Origin-Resource-Sharing--CORS--Support-for-the-Azure-Storage-Services?redirectedfrom=MSDN#understanding-cors-requests) to enable CORS.
+If the templates are in an Azure storage blob, see [Understanding CORS requests](/rest/api/storageservices/fileservices/Cross-Origin-Resource-Sharing--CORS--Support-for-the-Azure-Storage-Services?redirectedfrom=MSDN#understanding-cors-requests) to enable CORS.
 <!-- :::editable-content-end::: -->
 <br>